johnx25bd/os-blogs/drafts/os-mastermap-topo/README.md

 #### OS MasterMap Sites layer

 Ordnance Survey data underpins many functions of services critical for British society to function.
 OS recognized the need for users to have information about key geographic sites, so we created OS MasterMap Sites.
 This layer provides details of important sites like access points.
 With this information emergency services can be more efficiently routed to the scene of an accident, mapping companies can provide more accurate directions and planners can have a better understanding of how a change in the road network might affect traffic.
-This data is accessible through OS Data Hub. [ *** Can OS MM Sites be accessed through Data Hub? @CHARLEY??? ].
+This data is accessible through OS Features API, on the Data Hub.

---
+## Accessing OS MasterMap Topo

 Through the Data Hub, Ornance Survey is making it easier than ever to access the MasterMap Topography layer, Building Height Attribution, and OS MasterMap Sites layer.
+OS Maps API provides a pre-rendered map on which you can overlay your own data to give it detailed location context.
+OS Features API allows users to access the features they need, when they need it - including rich attributes.
+And OS Vector Tiles API lets users access customisable, scalable, detailed backdrop map data in a lightweight format.

 Our aim is to help users derive benefit from this rich trove of location data about Great Britain.
 You can learn more on the OS Data Hub [here](https://osdatahub.os.uk/).